Summary

 - Gotten hooked on pills they didn’t need to start & that no longer work

-- Been convinced they can’t sleep without a sleep aid; they tried ‘everything’ and ‘nothing’ works.
+- Been convinced: They can’t sleep without a sleep aid and they tried ‘everything’ and ‘nothing’ works.

 – FAILURE to fight the hype